-A new exhibition, exploring the of migration in British 20th Century art, is now open at Ferens Art Gallery.
+A new exhibition, exploring the history of migration in British 20th Century art, is now open at Ferens Art Gallery.

 Crossing Borders invites viewers to consider the politics of citizenship and national identity within the context of British 20th Century art.
 The exhibition features the work of British migrant artists who, by choice or necessity, crossed borders to live, work and often nationalise in Britain.